 Getting Started

-Install Pulse, run one command, and have Claude building your first page — with streaming SSR, security headers, and a 100 Lighthouse score already in place.
+Install Pulse, run one command, and have an AI agent building your first page — with streaming SSR, security headers, and a 100 Lighthouse score already in place.

 Requirements